nevakee716/HideElementIf/Help_layout.md

 <img src="https://raw.githubusercontent.com/nevakee716/HideElementIf/master/screen/3.jpg" alt="Drawing" style="width: 95%;"/>

 if you use type class, you need to put the attribute class: {class} will describe the className of the HTML element, for exemple, "cw-edit-buttons" correspond to the value of the edit button

+if you use type jQuerySelector, you need to put the attribute query: {query} correspond to the jquery

 ### changeURL